Raynes/octopress-blog/source/_posts/2011-11-27-the-clojure-community-and-me.markdown

 But shit, now I have to compose and perform a talk.
 For 40 minutes.
 In front of Rich Hickey and everyone else that I am intimidated by and who is exceedingly smarter than I am.

 So, I did what any person this terrified would do.
-I forgot it happened and waiting until about two months before the conference before I even thought about writing the talk.
+I forgot it happened and waited until about two months before the conference before I even thought about writing the talk.
 I ended up doing the majority of it over about two weeks because Justin had given me the ultimatum that I would either practice it live with my co-workers over Skype or not get paid. ;)

 It went surprisingly well over Skype.
 They gave me insanely awesome feedback and  a lot of encouragement.
 The Clojail talk was the product of not only my blood sweat and tears, but those guys as well.
 That they convinced and (half-serious) forced me to practice the talk was the best thing that could happen to me.
 It showed me how nervous I would be at the Conj and taught me how to control it.